 What makes South Devon Special

-We placed 10 new geocaches around the AONB in 2018, each in an area that showcases a special quality, part of our Heritage Lottery Fund supported, ‘What Makes South Devon Special‘ campaign.
+We placed 10 new geocaches around the National Landscape in 2018, each in an area that showcases a special quality, part of our Heritage Lottery Fund supported, ‘What Makes South Devon Special‘ campaign.
 They have been so popular we have decided to leave them out for more people to enjoy!
 Find the full series here or search for ‘Your South Devon AONB Landscape’ on the Geocaching website.

 Catching the Bug!